 Marla J. Diaz

-Marla Diaz focuses her practice on representation of community associations throughout the Commonwealth of Virginia.
+Ms. Diaz focuses her practice on representation of community associations throughout the Commonwealth of Virginia.
 She has significant trial and general litigation experience in the state and federal courts in the Commonwealth of Virginia, including litigating various community association issues, construction defect, commercial litigation, and real estate litigation.
-She also has significant experience representing community associations before various administrative boards, including the Virginia Fair Housing Board and various County Human Rights Commissions.
+Ms. Diaz also has significant experience representing community associations before various administrative boards, including the Virginia Fair Housing Board and various County Human Rights Commissions.